braze-inc/braze-docs/_docs/_hidden/private_betas/dashboard_builder.md

 ## Creating a customized dashboard

 1. Select **Create Dashboard**, or an existing dashboard and **Edit**.
 Then select **+ Add Tile**.
-2. Select **Select Existing Query** and choose a query that you've run in Query Builder.
+2. Select **Select Existing Query** and choose a query you've run in Query Builder.
 3. To edit how the query results display in the tile, select the pencil icon to change the title and chart type.<br><br>![Tile editor view with options to change the title and chart type.][2]{: style="max-width:60%;"}<br><br>
     - If selecting a chart type of **Column**, **Bar**, or **Line**:
         - Select a field from the query to use for your X-axis.
         - De-select the columns you're not interested in.<br><br>![Dropdown with the chart types.][1]{: style="max-width:40%;"}

 {: start="4"}
 4. Make sure to save your changes.
 If you want to delete the tile, select the trash can icon.
-Note that deleted tiles can't be reverted and must be recreated.
+Deleted tiles can't be reverted and must be recreated.
 5. Adjust the tile size by dragging the bottom right corner, and the tile position on the dashboard by dragging the handle at the top right corner.<br><br>![Tile getting dragging by the handle.][3]<br><br>
-6. Add additonal tiles until your dashboard is complete.
+6. Add additional tiles until your dashboard is complete.
 7. Select **View Dashboard**, and then select **Run Dashboard**.
 Your dashboard might take up to a few minutes to finish generating reports.

 ## Share your feedback with us